edwardkong86/google-place-autocomplete/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Do find <GoogleMapAPIKey> and replace with the Google MAP API Key.
+Do find '<GoogleMapAPIKey>' and replace with the Google MAP API Key.

 ## Available Scripts